Magnetic field induces giant nonlinear optical response in Weyl semimetals: Discussion

-Our results can be applied to Weyl materials with low crystal symmetry, such as SrSi$_2$~\cite{HasanSrSi22016} and TaAs~\cite{HasanTaAs2015,Wu2017} under strain, as well as other recently predicted topological semimetals~\cite{Hasantop2018,Cano2021}.
-The nodes with different chiralities contribute oppositely to photocurrent and SHG, so they must be separated in energy in order to produce nonzero net current.
-This is only possible if inversion and all mirror symmetries are broken~\cite{deJuan2017}.
-Naturally, the overall second-order response in actual crystals may differ substantially from our predictions derived for an idealized model~\cite{Wu2017,Haibin2018}.
+Naturally, the overall second-order response in actual crystals may differ substantially from our analytical predictions derived for an idealized model~\cite{Wu2017,Haibin2018}.
 The main sources of discrepancy (apart from disorder and interactions) are possible tilt of the nodes, nonlinear corrections to the band dispersion, and the presence of higher-energy bands.
 We hope, however, that our results may guide experimental efforts to maximize the nonlinear response in topological materials.
-We also expect that our main qualitative conclusions are applicable to other types of topological band touching points.

-As a potential future direction, we find it interesting to explore second order responses in Weyl semimetals in presence of pseudomagnetic fields originating from, e.g., external strain~\cite{Jorn2016,Pikulin2020}.
+As a potential future direction, we find it interesting to explore second-order responses in Weyl semimetals in the presence of pseudomagnetic fields originating from, e.g., external strain~\cite{Jorn2016,Pikulin2020,Sukhachov2020,Sukhachov2021}.
 The key difference from the physical magnetic field is that its coupling to Weyl electrons is chiral, which implies a substantially different result after summation over the nodes with the opposite chiralities.
 We leave a detailed analysis of this effect for future work.

 Finally, we note that the method of Green's functions used in this paper can be easily extended to study the effects of interactions or disorder, as well as applied to other types of nodal points.
 In the absence of a magnetic field, the effect of Coulomb and short-ranged interactions on photocurrent was studied in Ref.~\cite{Avdoshkin2020}, while the role of impurities was investigated by the means of the kinetic equation in, e.g., Ref.~\cite{Levchenko2017}.
 The interplay between these factors and a magnetic field and, in particular, their effect on singularities discussed in this paper are open questions which we also leave for future study.